 swim snorkel kayak walk read relax recharge ...

 The World Heritage Area of the Ningaloo Coast provides one of Australia’s great marine experiences, whilst the limestone backdrop of the Cape Range hides deep gorges of spectacular beauty.
+The wildlife and spectacular location tell the story of our wonderful spot at Ningaloo Reef.
+We are there to provide interpretation to bring the experience alive and the soft touches that make for a magical bush experience.

 The coral reef is literally on your doorstep and our guides are passionate and knowledgeable people who love showing you their backyard – home to over 500 species of fish, 250 coral species and 600 species of mollusc.
 Ningaloo is known as one of the best places on earth to see and swim with whale sharks and manta rays.
 It is also a major breeding area for hawksbill, green and loggerhead turtles which are seen daily in front of the camp.